mesosphere/dcos-docs-site/pages/ksphere/kommander/1.1.0-beta/operations/infrastructure-providers/configure-aws-infrastructure-provider-static-credentials/index.md

 ### Configuring an AWS Infrastructure Provider with static credentials

-When configuring a infrastructure provider with static credentials, you need an access id and secret key for a user with a set of minimum capabilities.
+When configuring an infrastructure provider with static credentials, you need an access id and secret key for a user with a set of minimum capabilities.

 #### Create a new User via CLI commands